 “Then the Lord said to Cain, “Where is Abel your brother?”
 He said, “I do not know.
 Am I my brother’s keeper?””
 (Genesis 4:9, NKJV)

 The form of the Hebrew word for “keeper” means, “to keep, have charge of, guard, keep watch and ward, protect, and save a life.”

 God created humanity to live and thrive in a community.
-Living well in community requires a positive answer to this critical question Cain asked of God.
+Living well in a community requires a positive answer to this critical question Cain asked of God.
 Like Obama, I have answered this question in the positive.
 I am my brother’s keeper.
 Much of Obama’s political grid can be understood by this perspective.
-The Affordable Care Act is one example of a policy which resulted from this grid.
+The Affordable Care Act is one example of a policy that resulted from this grid.

 Prior to elected political office, Barak Obama was a community organizer.
 His strategy was not to “do for” people but to inform, empower and encourage people to band together and “do for” themselves in addressing specific injustices and important social issues.
 People were encouraged to look out for each other.